People Power Revolution: Legacy

 The People Power Revolution has inspired a call for a change of government through peaceful protests rather than bloodshed.
 Many similar revolutions have followed since then, taking the Philippine example of nonviolent regime change, such as that in East Germany and many other former Soviet Bloc countries, most of which had direct relation to the end of the Cold War in 1989.

 Rampant corruption during the term of President Joseph Estrada led to the similar 2001 EDSA Revolution leading to his resignation from the presidency.

+On January 19, police and military forces withdrew their support from Estrada.
+At around noon on January 20, Davide swore Estrada's constitutional successor Vice President Gloria Macapagal-Arroyo into office.
+A few hours later, Estrada and his family fled Malacanang.

 In spite of the revolution's repudiation of Marcos' dictatorial regime, the Marcos family slowly regained a political presence in the Philippines mostly through what researchers attribute to a systematic spread of lies and disinformation, with Imelda and her children Bongbong and Imee reacquiring positions in government by the 1990s.
 Bongbong himself was defeated as runner-up to Leni Robredo as a candidate for the Philippine vice presidency during the 2016 presidential elections.
 He protested in the Supreme Court and was denied multiple times, with the official gap getting even significantly larger from the original results.
 In 2021, Bongbong announced his bid for the Philippine presidency in the 2022 Philippine presidential election.
 He was elected president, marking the Marcos family's return to Malacañang after 36 years.
+In the 38th anniversary of the EDSA Revolution on February 25, 2024, the fight against charter change continued.
+"We are not EDSA-pwera.
+Because People Power was not only EDSA," the Campaign Against the Return of Marcoses and Martial Law (CARMMA) said.
+The wreath-laying ceremony and commemorative rites were led and organized by the National Historical Commission of the Philippines.
+"Ito po ay taon-taon naming gugunitain hangga't mayroon kaming mandato," [We will commemorate this every year as long as we have a mandate,] said Ian Alfonso, a senior researcher of NHCP.

 Commemoration

 The EDSA Revolution Anniversary is a special public holiday in the Philippines.
-Since 2002, the holiday has been declared a special non-working holiday.
+From 2002 to 2023, the holiday has been declared a special non-working holiday.
+It was not included in the list of holidays in 2024 declared by President Bongbong Marcos, the son of Ferdinand Marcos, in his proclamation, citing that it “falls on a Sunday,” which is considered as a rest day for most laborers, while maintaining respect for its commemoration.
+It was restored as a holiday in 2025, this time as a special working day.
+Despite this, several academic institutions opted to suspend classes or implement alternative learning modes, while Hinigaran, Negros Occidental, suspended both classes and government work to commemorate the event.

 Three commemorative sites along EDSA memorialize the People Power Revolution, put up by different organizations to commemorate different aspects of the People Power Revolution.